-- Redevelopment and renewal of areas where additional development capacity is provided will reduce the availability of affordable private rental stock in these locations.
-As these locations are typically endowed with good access to infrastructure, employment and amenities, there is a strong case for the provision of affordable housing alongside private market development. - As growth and renewal occurs across the Penrith LGA, the proportion of dwellings available at affordable rates, either via social/affordable housing or private market rental, will reduce if intervention does not occur.
-Therefore, the proportion of households living in housing stress is also highly likely to increase.
+- Redevelopment and renewal of areas where additional development will reduce the availability of affordable private rental stock in these locations.
+As these locations are typically endowed with good access to infrastructure, employment and amenities, there is a strong case for the provision of affordable housing alongside private market development. - As growth and renewal occurs across the Penrith LGA, the proportion of dwellings available at affordable rates, either via social/affordable housing or private market rental, will reduce without intervention.
+Therefore, the proportion of households living in housing stress is also likely to increase.
 This provides justification for the imposition of affordable housing contributions as an inclusionary development standard across the Penrith LGA.